-Repeat business from loyal customers plays a vital role in the success of most businesses.
-Customers are much more likely to return to your business if they are satisfied customers.
+Repeat business from loyal customers plays a vital role in the success of most businesses, as satisfied customers are more likely to be returning customers.
 Some businesses rely on common sense when deciding what will lead to customer satisfaction.
 For example, it seems obvious that customers will want friendly, efficient, service.
 It seems logical that customers will want quality products and services at a good price.
 Right?

 Throw common sense out the window.

 The problem with the “common sense” approach is that common sense isn’t as common as we think.
 Each person’s “common” sense is based on his or her own personal experiences and each person’s experience is extremely limited when you consider the diversity of human behavior.
 Common sense knowledge varies widely across groups of people due to cultural differences and differences in experience.
 Not only does behavior vary widely from one group of people to another, but behavior also differs in one person across situations.
 Let’s look at how the variation in one person’s behavior applies to customer behavior.